Category Archives: DANCING IN THE CABBAGE PATCH

 1 tablespoon fat

 One of the goals in later years was to provide at least a quart of milk per person per day.
-Further, the staff was allotted quarts through the end of the Boarding School years (1949) This supplement, no doubt, was a great off-set for the prior Great Depression years as well as both World Wars.
+Further, each staff member was allotted milk quarts through the end of the Boarding School years (1949).
+This supplement, no doubt, was a great offset for the prior Great Depression years as well as both World Wars.

 Meals at Pine Mountain cost the school 33 cents per person per day in 1925 and “it requires great skill and ingenuity to serve interesting food for this sum of money, in a place where there is no ice, and no market where the fresh meat is local beef or pork possible only in cold weather.
 Miss Gains, [Ruth B. Gaines] who has been with us thirteen years, has developed so unusual an ability in dealing with these circumscribed conditions that she has often been urged to get up an institutional cookbook for others up against such difficulties as we have .”